Neural Minimum-Distance Estimation for Collision-Aware Operation of Multi-Arm Laparoscopy Surgical Robots Through Learning-from-Simulation: Abstract

 \section{Abstract}

-{This study presents an integrated framework for enhancing the safety and operational efficiency of robotic arms in laparoscopic surgery by addressing key challenges in collision detection and minimum distance estimation.
-By combining analytical modeling, real-time simulation, and machine learning, the framework offers a robust solution for ensuring safe robotic operations.
-An analytical model was developed to estimate the minimum distances between robotic arms based on their joint configurations, offering precise theoretical calculations that serve as both a validation tool and a benchmark.
-To complement this, a 3D simulation environment was created to model two 7-DOF Kinova robotic arms, generating a diverse dataset of configurations for collision detection and distance estimation.
-Using these insights, a deep neural network model was trained with joint actuators of robot arms and relative positions as inputs, achieving a mean absolute error of 282.2~mm and an R-squared value of 0.85.
-The close alignment between predicted and actual distances highlights the network’s accuracy and its ability to generalize spatial relationships.
-This work demonstrates the effectiveness of combining analytical precision with machine learning algorithms to enhance the precision and reliability of robotic systems.}
+{This study presents an integrated framework for enhancing the safety and operational efficiency of robotic arms in laparoscopic surgery by addressing minimum distance estimation between multi-arm manipulators and the associated collision-aware warning.
+By combining analytical modeling, real time simulation, and machine learning, the framework offers a robust solution for ensuring safe robotic operations.
+An analytical model was developed to estimate the minimum distances between robotic arms based on their joint configurations, offering theoretical calculations that serve as both a validation tool and a benchmark.
+To complement this, a 3D simulation environment was created to model two 7 DOF Kinova robotic arms (Kinova inc., Boisbriand, QC, Canada), generating a diverse dataset of configurations for distance estimation and collision warning.
+Using these insights, a deep residual neural network model was trained with joint configurations as inputs.
+On the held out validation set, the model achieves $R^2 = 0.940$, RMSE $= 42.0$~mm, MAE $= 28.7$~mm, and a near zero mean bias, demonstrating strong predictive accuracy and consistent generalization across the workspace.
+The framework is intended as an early collision warning layer, where a warning is triggered when the predicted inter-arm distance falls below a 0.2~m threshold, which corresponds to a surface to surface clearance of approximately 50~mm given the Kinova Gen3 (Kinova inc., Boisbriand, QC, Canada) cross sectional radius.
+This work demonstrates the effectiveness of combining analytical modeling with machine learning to enhance the precision and reliability of multi-arm robotic systems.}